LkingForW/Blockchain-Project/README.md

 ## Description

-This is a project description along with how to run it yourself localy if youd like to give it a go.
+This is a blockchain programmed from scratch.
+Project description along with how to run it yourself localy if youd like to give it a go below.
 This project supports basic functionality of a blockchain.
 It introduces the backend logic while also implementing a frontend and even having a distributed network.
 It works off a publisher/subscriber template that will allow nodes to recognise when there has been a change on a respective channel.

   Video Link: [Preview] | https://www.youtube.com/watch?v=xVQarGlAV2A